telerik/kendo-ui-core/docs/controls/editors/upload/metadata.md

 ### Send Metadata

-To send metadata over to the the save handler, follow the steps below:
+To send metadata over to the `save` handler, follow the steps below.

-**Step 1.** Add an `input` field for the file description.
+**Step 1** Add an `input` field for the file description.
 Its value is going to be sent to the save handler.

 ###### Example

         <input type="text" id="fileDescription" />

-**Step 2.** Declare a handler for the `upload` event and attach a data object to the passed event.
+**Step 2** Declare a handler for the `upload` event and attach a data object to the passed event.

 ###### Example